XRF V2: A Dataset for Action Summarization with Wi-Fi Signals, and IMUs in Phones, Watches, Earbuds, and Glasses: Potential Usefulness and Limitations

-We believe our dataset can significantly contribute to the community in at least the following areas. \begin{enumerate} \item The XRF V2 dataset can serve as a benchmark for action recognition, temporal action localization, and action summarization based on smartphones, watches, earbuds, glasses, and Wi-Fi.
+\begin{enumerate} \item The XRF V2 dataset can serve as a benchmark for action recognition, temporal action localization, and action summarization based on smartphones, watches, earbuds, glasses, and Wi-Fi.
 It supports research aimed at developing methods that either achieve higher precision or are more lightweight.

 \item XRF V2 also supports weakly supervised action localization, where only the action categories are provided without specifying the precise start and end times of the actions.
 This setup allows for research on action localization methods that can infer temporal boundaries from less detailed supervision, enabling more scalable and practical approaches for real-world applications.